 The LEP Plan seeks to ensure that where substantial numbers of residents exist who do not speak or read English proficiently, these individuals have access to the planning process and published information, and that public notification is provided in other languages.
 The plan includes a four-part analysis and lays out how the BRTB will provide services to individuals with Limited English Proficiency.

-The Plan can be translated to other languages by visiting translate.google.com and clicking on the translate a document hyperlink.
+The Plan can be translated to other languages by visiting translate.google.com and clicking on the "Documents" hyperlink.
 From there, you will then be prompted to upload the PDF and select your target language.
 Please note this feature may not be enabled on all mobile devices at this time.
 Print versions are also available at the Baltimore Metropolitan Council.

 Goal for Disadvantaged Business Enterprise (DBE) Program

-The BRTB adopted Resolution #10-22 to ensure that DBE have an equal opportunity to participate in the metropolitan transportation planning process.
+The BRTB adopted Resolution #15-20 to ensure that DBEs have an equal opportunity to participate in the metropolitan transportation planning process.
 The BRTB establishes a DBE participation goal each fiscal year.
-The current DBE participation goal, as adopted in Resolution #18-4, is thirty one point seven percent (31.7%).
+The current DBE participation goal, as adopted in Resolution #23-20, is twenty-six point two percent (26.2%).